S'mores and More!

 Here are some ways to substitute cake ingredients so that the cakes are easier to make on camping trips.

-- You can substitute applesauce for the eggs in cake recipes.
-1 portable container (4 oz.) of applesauce is the equivalent of one egg.
+- You can substitute applesauce for eggs in cake recipes.
+1 portable container (4 ounces) of applesauce is the equivalent of one egg.
 It will change the flavor slightly, but it will taste good with the orange flavor.

 - Coke can also be used in place of all the other ingredients.
 You basically just combine the cake mix and add in Coke until it is the right consistency.
 The cake won't rise as much as normal, but will still taste great.

 - Plan on using one orange per person.
 One normal box of cake mix will be enough for about 10 or so oranges.
 You can half the recipe and use only half of the mix if you don't need so many cakes.

 - Cut open the top of the orange.
 Scoop out the orange pieces and any other orange bits.
 You just need the orange peel, so the orange slices can be eaten.

 - Mix the cake following the instructions on the box or package.
 (Check out the substitution guide to the right for easier cake-making in the wild.)